 Gil & Moti saw a connection between the chances gamblers take in the hope of monetary luck and the gamble that migrants take when they leave their home in the hope of a better life.
 They delved into the gambling scenes of three different cities – Rio de Janeiro, Helsinki and Rotterdam – where they talked to migrants about their motives and their lives.

-In a personal and disarming way, Gil & Moti unleash poignant stories about lacking perspective, the longing for home, new and sometimes-hostile environments, and the parallel world of the gambling hall – or gambling as a possibility of escape.
-They processed these stories into immersive installations, in which they play with the specific atmospheres and settings of these three cities’ gambling scenes.
-Videos feature predominantly, in which they exacerbate documentary’s abrasive reality with burlesque mimicry or soften it with loving attention.
+In a personal and disarming way, Gil & Moti unleash poignant stories.
+About lacking perspective, the longing for home, new and sometimes-hostile environments.
+And about the parallel world of gambling as a possibility of escape.
+They processed these stories into theatrical installations, playing with the atmospheres and settings of these three cities’ gambling scenes.
+Videos feature predominantly, in which they exacerbate abrasive reality with burlesque mimicry or soften it with loving attention.

-Wild Bet was made possible by the Mondriaan Fund; Capacete, Rio de Janeiro; the Helsinki International Artist Programme (HIAP); and CBK Rotterdam’s O&O scheme.
+With thanks to Mondriaan Fund; Capacete, Rio de Janeiro; the Helsinki International Artist Programme (HIAP); and CBK Rotterdam’s O&O scheme.
 With thanks to all participants.